-Other Community groups that we engaged with (outside of the churches) included Bedford Pipe Band, Bedford Community Gospel Choir, Sound Investment (a theatre group for adults with learning difficulties), Tibbs Dementia Foundation, Bedford College Media Department (who are making videos as part of their course work of the play itself and of our preparations for the performance – these videos will be available shortly), Bedford BID and the Bedford Retirement Education Centre.
-Most of the material for the costumes was donated by a local teacher of textile design.
+A local textile design teacher donated most of the material for the costumes.
+Bedford College Media Department are making videos as part of their course work of the play itself and of our preparations for the performance – these videos will be available soon.

-What an amazing performance on this memorable day for Bedford – audience member
+“What an amazing performance on this memorable day for Bedford” – audience member

-We really enjoyed it.
+“We really enjoyed it.
 Amazing to see so many people there.
-I loved the doves too – Allyson West
+I loved the doves too” – Allyson West

-What an amazing and powerful performance!
+“What an amazing and powerful performance!
 The cast did a superb job and Cally and her team deserve our respect for hours and hours of planning.
 James played Jesus with real commitment and skill.
-Huge thanks to all involved for bringing the passion to our streets.
-Vicar of St Andrews
+Huge thanks to all involved for bringing the passion to our streets.” – Vicar of St Andrews

-Wow…that certainly brings the Crucifixion story close to home, quite horrific in its message.
-Well done to everyone who was in it, a very emotional time for all I should imagine – Ann Margaret Truscott
+“Wow…that certainly brings the Crucifixion story close to home, quite horrific in its message.
+Well done to everyone who was in it, a very emotional time for all I should imagine” – Ann Margaret Truscott